 A funky, contemporary seaside B&B run by two affable locals that's handy for both Whitstable and the quiet countryside around.

 Moroccan Room is £85 a night midweek, £95 weekends, Chess Room £95 midweek, £100 weekends) and Spa Room £100 midweek, £130 weekends – all including an excellent breakfast.

 How do I get there?

 Coming from London on the A299, take the Whitstable exit and follow Borstal Hill down towards the town centre.
-Just before you come into proper – and Borstal Hill becomes Canterbury Rd – make a left onto Joy Lane (by a bus shelter) and follow this into Seasalter, where it turns away from the sea and becomes Faversham Rd.
-It shortly turns back towards the sea and reaches Driftwood Beach House on the right, just after the Alberta Holiday Park.
+At the bottom of the first hill – where Borstal Hill becomes Canterbury Rd – make a left onto Joy Lane (by a bus shelter) and follow this into Seasalter, where it turns away from the sea and becomes Faversham Rd.
+It shortly turns back towards the sea and reaches Driftwood Beach House on the left, just after the Alberta Holiday Park.